 What’s a fixer?
 A fixer is a local that can help with many tasks that you may be unable to do yourself, or will be limited in doing as a foreigner.

-Think of them as your man (or woman) on the ground who knows the language, culture, and laws, who has contacts and access to places you wouldn’t get on your own.
+Think of them as your man (or woman) on the ground who knows the language, culture, and laws.
+A person who has contacts and access to places you wouldn’t get into on your own.

 They have local knowledge that you won’t find online or in guidebooks.
 They can often drive for you, and some can even act as an assistant.